-Eterge issued new shares by cash in August 2020 and June 2019, wherein the Group invested unproportionally to its previous percentage of ownership, resulting in its shareholding in Eterge to decrease from 74% to 68.45% and from 100% to 74%, respectively.
-The difference from the changes in percentage of ownership were reflected by increasing the capital surplus - changes in ownership interests in subsidiaries by \$3,377 and \$9,843.
+Eterge issued new shares by cash in August 2020, wherein the Group invested unproportionally to its previous percentage of ownership, resulting in its shareholding in Eterge to decrease from 74% to 68.45%.
+The difference from the changes in percentage of ownership were reflected by increasing the capital surplus - changes in ownership interests in subsidiaries by \$3,377.